Recently, Sturm Ruger & Company issued a Safety Bulletin on the highly touted new Ruger Precision Rifle (RPR).

 The BlueSheepdog Crew had the opportunity to shoot the Ruger Precision Rifle at SHOT Show 2016, and we were very impressed.
 The accuracy of the RPR was amazing (approximately 1/2 MOA at 100 yards with a 3-shot group), and the highly functional stock with easy and fine adjustments for length of pull (LOP), cheek weld, and buttstock height were very nice.
 As we wrote in our review of the Ruger Precision Rifle, the action of the bolt was slightly more loose than we would prefer, but the end result was an outstanding rifle at a price in the range of most shooters.

 Ruger Precision Rifle Safety Bulletin

-Newly manufactured Ruger Precision Rifles with a serial number beginning with 1802 or 1803 are NOT affected by this safety concern, and do not need to be retro-fitted.
-In addition, RPR’s with a polymer bolt shroud are not included in this Safety Bulletin.
+Newly manufactured Ruger Precision Rifles with a serial number beginning with 1802 or 1803 are NOT affected by this safety concern and do not need to be retrofitted.
+In addition, rifles with a polymer bolt shroud are not included in this Safety Bulletin.

-If your rifle does not fall within these (2) categories Ruger has expressed confidence the RPR will work as designed and without any further examination.
-However, if your RPR does meet the (2) criteria listed in the Safety Bulletin, please read on for a potentially very dangerous safety issue.
+If your rifle does not fall within these two categories Ruger has expressed confidence the RPR will work as designed and without any further examination.
+However, if your RPR does meet the two criteria listed in the Safety Bulletin, please read on for a potentially very dangerous safety issue.

 - Light primer strikes

-- In extreme cases, the rifle may not fire when trigger is pulled
+- In extreme cases, the rifle may not fire when the trigger is pulled

-- If #2 occurs, the RPR may fire when bolt handle is subsequently lifted.
+- If #2 occurs, the RPR may fire when the bolt handle is subsequently lifted.